-3 Right-click in the graphics window and choose Top (WCS) to view the part from above.
+- 1. On the Wirepaths contextual tab, choose Contour. - 2.
+Right-click in the graphics window and choose Top (WCS) to view the part from above.

-4 Click Window on the Chaining dialog box.
+3. Click Window on the Chaining dialog box.

-5 Click at the first point and then drag to the second point shown in the following picture and click again to draw the window around the parts.
+4. Click at the first point and then drag to the second point shown in the following picture and click again to draw the window around the parts.